cassidyjames/eos-apps-web/README.md

-# AppCenter Web
+# Endless OS Apps Website

-Web frontend for viewing AppCenter apps for elementary OS.
+Web frontend for viewing first-party apps for Endless OS.

 ## Building

-AppCenter Web is a simple Jekyll-powered site hosted by GitHub Pages.
+This site is a simple Jekyll-powered site hosted by GitHub Pages.
 To run it locally, see [the GitHub docs](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).

 ### Dependencies